 \subsection{Related Work}

+Currently, investigations on the cooperative coordination of CAVs at road intersections can be categorized into two trends.
+The first trend focuses on intersection modeling and vehicle scheduling strategies, which are usually referred to as ``centralized'' or ``high-level'' planner.
+Another trend is the emergence of a bi-level structure built upon the centralized scheduling method.
+It is common for individual vehicle autonomous planners to get stuck in deadlocks \cite{Perronnet2019} due to system errors.
+To address this issue, some authors have proposed combining the results of a high-level planner with the autonomous planner for obstacle avoidance.
+This approach effectively ensures system robustness and traffic safety.
+The former emphasizes overall coordination efficiency and computational speed, while the latter emphasizes system robustness.

-Generally, existing investigations on cooperative coordination of CAVs at road intersections could be categorized as two trends.
-One focused on the intersection modeling and vehicle scheduling policies, which could be termed as {\it Centralized} or {\it High-Level} planner.
-This High-Level planner usually has the {\it global information} of the entire intersection and could be physically implemented on the road side unit (RSU) or other infrastructure.
-One early investigation was \cite{Lee2012}, where any two CAVs were not allowed to enter the intersection simultaneously to avoid collisions.
-In addition to safety, this coordinator also considered other metrics such as the traffic throughput, fuel efficiency, etc. A linear maneuver model with {\it fixed} acceleration was considered in this piece of work, which significantly simplify the system formulation.
+These high-level planners typically possess the ``global information'' of the entire intersection and can be implemented on road-side units (RSUs) or other infrastructure.
+One early investigation, as described in \cite{Lee2012}, prohibited any two CAVs from entering the intersection simultaneously to avoid collisions.
+Besides safety, this coordinator also considered other metrics such as traffic throughput and fuel efficiency.
+This work utilized a linear maneuver model with fixed acceleration, simplifying the system formulation significantly.

-To further improve the throughput, Kamal {\it et al.} defined the cross-collision points (CCPs) at the road intersection \cite{Kamal2015}.
-Based on CCPs, Li {\it et al.} \cite{Li2022} proposed a cooperative critical turning point-based decision-making algorithm, which modeled the coordinator as a partially observable Markov decision processes (POMDP) problem to obtain the velocity of the critical turning points.
-However, the achieved velocity profiles were discontinuous, which can not be realized via practical vehicle kinematics models.
-Moreover, this strategy also suffered from high computational complexity.
+To further enhance throughput, Kamal \textit{et al.} introduced the concept of cross-collision points (CCPs) at road intersections \cite{Kamal2015}.
+Based on CCPs, Li \textit{et al.} proposed a cooperative critical turning point-based decision-making algorithm \cite{Li2022}, which modeled the coordinator as a partially observable Markov decision process (POMDP) problem to obtain the velocity of the critical turning points.
+However, the resulting velocity profiles were discontinuous and couldn't be realized using practical vehicle kinematic models.
+Additionally, this strategy faced high computational complexity.